-When we say that sustainable development is a driver of our investment philosophy we mean we take a bottom-up approach to finding and investing in good quality companies that are well positioned to contribute to, and benefit from, sustainable development in the countries in which they operate, be they developed or developing.
+When we say that sustainable development is a driver of our investment philosophy we mean we take a bottom-up approach to finding and investing in good quality companies that are well positioned to benefit from and contribute to sustainable development.
 In doing so, these companies assist the global move towards the bottom right hand quadrant.
 We believe these companies face fewer risks and are best placed to deliver long-term growth in earnings and cash flows over time.

 We have no proprietary models or 'black boxes' for assessing long-term sustainable development positioning.
 There are no magic formulae we can rely on.
 Instead, we analyse as broad a range of quantitative and qualitative factors as possible.

 We passionately believe that sustainability is a driver of returns, not a trade-off and in order to deliver attractive long-term returns for our clients we must fully integrate sustainability opportunities and challenges into our analysis.